NITHINGARIKI/webdev-MyKT/README.md

       - Break the website into small components

       **
-       -Be Careful about theimages sizes and take care while replacing with the same size image.
+       -Be Careful about the images sizes and take care while replacing with the same size image.
             -#tips
                - If Client does not have proper images and just try to develop images.
                - Or just try to develop new.